cnp3/ebook/principles/naming.rst

 .. index:: Network Information Center, hosts.txt

 The first solution that allowed applications to use names was the :term:`hosts.txt` file.
 This file is similar to the symbol table found in compiled code.
 It contains the mapping between the name of each Internet host and its associated address [#fhosts]_.
-It was maintained by SRI International that coordinated the Network Information Center (NIC).
+It was maintained by the SRI International Network Information Center (NIC).
 When a new host was connected to the network, the system administrator had to register its name and address at the NIC.
 The NIC updated the :term:`hosts.txt` file on its server.
 All Internet hosts regularly retrieved the updated :term:`hosts.txt` file from the SRI_ server.
 This file was stored at a well-known location on each Internet host (see :rfc:`952`) and networked applications could use it to find the address corresponding to a name.

 A :term:`hosts.txt` file can be used when there are up to a few hundred hosts on the network.
 However, it is clearly not suitable for a network containing thousands or millions of hosts.
 A key issue in a large network is to define a suitable naming scheme.
 The ARPANet initially used a flat naming space, i.e. each host was assigned a unique name.
 To limit collisions between names, these names usually contained the name of the institution and a suffix to identify the host inside the institution (a kind of poor man's hierarchical naming scheme).
 On the ARPANet few institutions had several hosts connected to the network.